 Once clean always be sure to cover your grill, this will keep it tucked away from the elements and extend its life dramatically.

 I personally would lean towards the 304 stainless for its durability to the elements.
-I am all about buying something for a little more money and having the peace of mind that my stainless steel grill will last better, because in the long run that will save me money.
+I am all about buying something for a little more money and having the peace of mind that my grill will last.
+In the long run that will save me money.

-I hope this information comes in handy when picking out your new grill, or giving your existing stainless grill some much needed TLC.
+I hope this information comes in handy when picking out your new grill, or giving your existing stainless grill some much-needed TLC.

 Happy smoking everyone